History & Moving Forward: Public Engagement

 Get involved.
 Stay involved.

-Below, a brief chronology with respect to how this bridge was originally conceived and the public process up to now.
+Below, is a brief chronology with respect to how this bridge was originally conceived and the public process up to now.

 Pre-1985: Landslides consume houses; city acquires properties